 |level||Log level.
 For example, Error, Warning, or Informational.|

 |properties||Log entry-specific detail, serialized as a JSON string.
 For more information, see the following sections in this article.|

 Execution log properties schema

 Execution logs have information about events that happened during Stream Analytics job execution.
-The schema of properties varies, depending on the type of event.
-Currently, we have the following types of execution logs:
+The schema of properties varies depending on whether the event is a data error or a generic event.

 Any error that occurs while the job is processing data is in this category of logs.
 These logs most often are created during data read, serialization, and write operations.
 These logs do not include connectivity errors.
 Connectivity errors are treated as generic events.